UWCS/rs118/resources/1/solns.md

 {{#include ../../tic-tac-toe/src/main.rs:79:119}}
 ```

 The `Eq` and `PartialEq` derives from earlier allow us to use the `==` operator to compare instances of our `Player` type.
-More info about those can be found [in the book](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html#partialeq-and-eq-for-equality-comparisons)
+More info about those can be found [in The Book](https://doc.rust-lang.org/book/appendix-03-derivable-traits.html#partialeq-and-eq-for-equality-comparisons)

 ## The Final Product